Best Eero Router Alternatives Android Central 2021

 If we're making some suggestions

-Of all the six mesh routers listed here, we think most people will be pleased with Nest Wifi.
+Of all the mesh routers listed here, we think most people will be pleased with Nest Wifi.
 It's relatively affordable, offers incredible speeds/coverage, and is ridiculously easy to set up in just about any home.
 Simplicity and routers rarely go hand-in-hand, so we greatly appreciate just how straightforward Nest Wifi is.
-Not to mention, having this also act as a Google Assistant speaker is just icing on the cake.
+There's a reason why it's one of the best wireless routers you can buy.
+Not to mention, the Nest Wifi point can also act as a Google Assistant speaker, which is just icing on the cake.

 For those of you with unusually large homes that need as much coverage as possible, the AmpliFi HD is hard to ignore.
 While you'll need to spend a good deal of money to reach the max range of 10,000 square feet, it's the undisputed leader for blanketing your house with as much Wi-Fi as possible.